Thanksgiving is next week, and we are so excited to share this flavorful new Pumpkin Praline Cake recipe with you!

 *Find our full, printable recipe below!

-Our classic Pumpkin Spice Cake recipe is still one of my absolute favorites for fall, but the addition of a praline topping to the batter just elevates the flavor factor that much more, and adds a nice sweetness and crunch which I LOVE!
+Our classic Pumpkin Spice Cake recipe is one of our absolute favorites for fall, but the addition of a praline topping to the batter just elevates the flavor to a new level, and adds a nice balance of sweetness and crunch which we just love!

 The praline topping is a magical combination of chopped pecans, brown sugar, cream, and butter.